rachelsfba/CavTutor/README.md

     $ docker exec -it api bash

-and then running `python app/manage.py test` inside the docker container.
+and then running `python app/manage.py test app` inside the docker container.

 Fixtures
 ===